vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 - Trump reveals that his border wall policy had always been intended as a metaphor.
 Trump elaborated, "I'm sorry if that wasn't clear; I had thought my flights of poetic fancy were well-known enough that I obviously wasn't endeavoring to build a 3 billion cubic foot wall along the entire US/Mexico border, at least not in the literal sense of the phrase."

 At press time, Mr. Trump was penning some purely fictional xenophebic vitriol in the form of a haiku.

+- To prepare for the next round of Democratic debates, Bernie Sanders is tattooing a portrait of Karl Marx on his forehead.

 - Rock-n-roll philosophy
 	- In ZZ Top's song _My Head's in Mississippi_, lead singer Billy Gibbons claims, "I was stumblin' through the parking lot of an invisible seven eleven."
 Now, if it was invisible, how did he know it was a 7-11 and not, say, a Circle K?